-Upon completion of the DI, graduates are able to:

-CRDN 4.1 Participate in management of human resources.

-CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food.

-CRDN 4.3 Conduct clinical and customer service quality management activities.

-CRDN 4.4 Apply current nutrition informatics to develop, store, retrieve and disseminate information and data.

-CRDN 4.5 Analyze quality, financial and productivity data for use in planning.

-CRDN 4.6 Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment.

-CRDN 4.7 Conduct feasibility studies for products, programs or services with consideration of costs and benefits.

-CRDN 4.8 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment and supplies.
+- CRDN 4.1 Participate in management functions of human resources (such as hiring, training and scheduling). - CRDN 4.2 Perform management functions related to safety, security and sanitation that affect employees, customers, patients, facilities and food. - CRDN 4.3 Conduct clinical and client service quality management activities (such as quality improvement or quality assurance projects). - CRDN 4.4 Apply current nutrition informatics to develop, store, retrieve and disseminate information and data. - CRDN 4.5 Analyze quality, financial and productivity data for use in planning. - CRDN 4.6 Propose and use procedures as appropriate to the practice setting to promote sustainability, reduce waste and protect the environment. - CRDN 4.7 Conduct feasibility studies for products, programs or services with consideration of costs and benefits. - CRDN 4.8 Develop a plan to provide or develop a product, program or service that includes a budget, staffing needs, equipment, and supplies.

-CRDN 4.9 Explain the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems.

-CRDN 4.10 Analyze risk in nutrition and dietetics practice.
+- CRDN 4.9 Engage in the process for coding and billing for nutrition and dietetics services to obtain reimbursement from public or private payers, fee-for-service and value-based payment systems. - CRDN 4.10 Analyze risk in nutrition and dietetics practice (such as risks to achieving set goals and objectives, risk management plan, or risk due to clinical liability or foodborne illness).